ceydaduzgec/SWE573/.github/ISSUE_TEMPLATE/new-feature.md

 ---
-name: Pull request
+name: New Feature
-about: Create issue for pull request.
+about: Create issue for new feature.
-title: "[PULLREQUEST]"
-labels: project management
 assignees: ceydaduzgec
+labels: [
+  "Type: New Feature"
+]

 ---